Semantic Search - the Wind of Change

 Let’s look at an example and see how Google’s semantic web would interpret my search.

-If I search for “phone with the best camera”, the first result I get is an article published mid-June.
+If I search for “best drone for kids”, the first result I get is an article published mid-June.

 This calls back to the freshness of content RankBrain assesses when suggesting answers to queries.